ctschroeder/tutorials/basel/lexicons-and-digital-editions.md

 Best practices are to use Unicode characters for languages with non-Latin charactersets.
 Computational work in particular is difficult with legacy fonts that use the Latin alphabet characters visualized as foreign language characters.
 Sharing of data is also easier using the Unicode characterset.

 Most systems have Greek installed.
 For Coptic, [download the Antinoou font + keyboard](https://www.evertype.com/fonts/coptic/).
-You need both the font (to visualize the characters) and (add embedded webfont discussion later)
+You need both the font (to visualize the characters) and keyboard

 ## What are Digital Editions and Digitized Corpora?